 Active Release Techniques (ART) for modern endurance aathletes

-Active Release Technique is a state-of-the-art patented muscle treatment, designed by athletes for athletes, for finding and breaking down scar tissue and trigger points which cause pain, stiffness, numbness, tingling, and loss of range of motion.
-Scar tissue develops from direct trauma or repetitive microtrauma.
+Active Release Technique is designed by athletes, for athletes.
+It is a state-of-the-art patented muscle treatment for finding and breaking down scar tissue and trigger points which cause pain, stiffness, numbness, tingling, and loss of range of motion.

 Sports that benefit from ART